aykut-rocks/vnu-html-validator/README.md

 The v.Nu configurations can be done in the vnuconfig.json and vnufilters.txt files.

 ### URLs
-List all URLs, which should be checked, in the urls-array.
+List all URLs for the validation in the urls-array.

 ### Options
 Change or add options to the options-object.